WallCaster/WallCaster/doc/analysis-report.md

 ### 2.3.1 - Manage photos

 > As an admin I want to display pictures taken on the screens.
 To do that I upload images on the server and now either a picture or a post can be displayed by the system.
-Then, I want to delete one of the images.
+> Then, I want to delete one of the images.
 To do so, I just need to remove it from the system.

-TODO List:
+Tasks :
   - Have an administrative frontend
   - Connect the frontend to the server
   - Implement the functionnality which allows the admin to add pictures.